signature-opensource/CK-StObj/CK.Poco.Json/README.md

 ## Opt-in: allowed types only

 Only registered types can be de/serialized (often named "Known Types" in numerous serialization frameworks).
 Even enums must be registered to be serializable.
-Knowing the complete set of the serializable types can be complex<a href="#n1" id="r1"><sup>1</sup></a>.
+Knowing the complete set of the serializable types can be complex<a href="#n1" id="r1"><sup>1</sup></a>

-This is where the Poco help: as soon as a Poco must be serializable, the transitive closure of the referenced types (the Poco's properties' types) are automatically registered.
+and this is where the Poco help: as soon as a Poco must be serializable, the transitive closure of the referenced types (the Poco's properties' types) are automatically registered.

 > Only types that are really needed are registered (and the de/serialization code is generated).
-Code to handle what may seem basic types like `int?`
+Code to handle what may seem basic types like `int?[]`
 > or `string[]` will be generated only if they are actually used by at least one serializable Poco.

 A Poco property can be an untyped `object` (may be defined by a [UnionType](../CK.StObj.Model/Poco/UnionTypeAttribute.cs)), a value tuple, list, array, etc.